Marwin Angeles

-Marwin Janver Malinay Angeles (born 9 January 1991) is a professional footballer who plays as a midfielder in the Philippines national team.
-He is currently free of any contract.
+Marwin Janver Malinay Angeles (born 9 January 1991) is a professional footballer who plays as a midfielder for Philippines Football League club Kaya–Iloilo.
+Born in Italy, he plays for the Philippines national team.

-Born in Venice, Italy to Filipino parents, Angeles spent his youth career at Venezia.
-In 2011, he moved to the Philippines to play in the United Football League (UFL), having spells with Laos, Global, and Ceres.
-In 2017, he joined Kaya with whom he won the first edition of the Copa Paulino Alcantara, and in 2021 scored the first-ever AFC Champions League goal for a Filipino club.

 Angeles represented the Philippines at the 2011 Southeast Asian Games and 2012 AFF Championship.
-His twin brother, Marvin, is also a footballer.

 Club career

 Angeles started his youth career at Venezia, and eventually moved to the Philippines in August 2011 to play for Laos FC, currently playing in the United Football League Division 2.
 In March 2012, he and his twin brother moved to Global FC in the middle of the season.
 In March 2014 left his club Global FC and joined to Ceres F.C.

 Angeles joined Kaya in 2017 for the first season of the Philippines Football League (PFL).
 On 26 June 2021, he became the first player from a Filipino club to score in the AFC Champions League proper—a consolation goal in their 4–1 loss to BG Pathum United.